sh4174/3DStyleGAN/README.md

 The requirements of the original code +
 (TF 1.14 --> TF 2.4.0), Python 3.8, nibabel

+Conda environment file is included in the conda_en directory.

 ## Create TFRecord with 3D Medical Images (NIFTI or NPZ)

 ```.bash